 - waste processing and disposal

-All asbestos will be removed by licensed removalists and checked by an independent hygienist to confirm it has been removed and treated in accordance with Occupational Health and Safety regulations.
-A comprehensive asbestos removal plan is in place, and monitoring of the air to ensure asbestos fibers are not being released to the atmosphere is ongoing.
+All asbestos identified was removed by licensed removalists.
+An independent hygienist has visually inspected the site and confirmed that no further asbestos was identified at the site.
+All asbestos found was removed and treated in accordance with the Occupational Health and Safety Regulations 2017.
+A comprehensive asbestos removal plan was in place throughout the WorkSafe clean-up and monitoring of the air was undertaken throughout to ensure asbestos fibres were not being released to the atmosphere.

-How is run-off being contained at the site?
+How is stormwater run-off at the site being managed?

 Storm water drains at the site remain blocked at the conclusion of the WorkSafe project.